Unikka/neos-slick/README.md

 ## Contribution

 We'd love you to contribute to neos-slick.
 We try to make it as easy as possible.
-We are using semantic-release to have more time to concentrate on important stuff instead of struggling in the dependency or release hell.
+We are using semantic versioning to have more time to concentrate on important stuff instead of struggling in the dependency or release hell.

 Therefore the first rule is to follow the [eslint commit message guideline](https://github.com/conventional-changelog-archived-repos/conventional-changelog-eslint/blob/master/convention.md).
-It is really easy, when you always commit via `yarn commit`.
+It is really easy if you always commit via `yarn commit`.
 Commitizen will guide you.

 All PRs will be merged into the master branch.
 Travis and semantic release will check the commit messages and start building a new release when the analysis of the latest commits will trigger that.

-If you have questions just ping us on twitter or github.
+If you have questions just ping us on Twitter or Github.

 ## About